Last updated on May 8th, 2023

 Minoxidil

 First up, we have Minoxidil, which is available in pharmacies and cosmetic shops in both liquid and foam forms.
 It’s applied instantly to the scalp, and on application, it dilates blood vessels and boosts blood flow to the hair follicles, stimulating hair regeneration.
 Increased blood flow and hair growth will start immediately.
-But it’s not a cure for baldness, but it can definitely help slow down or even reverse extreme hair loss in some cases.
+However, it’s not a cure for baldness.
+But it can definitely help slow down or even reverse extreme hair loss in some cases.

 Also Read: Best Fruit Juices for Diabetes Patients